Fiddy2112/Fiddy2112/README.md

 - 📚 I'm currently learning everything ✨
 - 🎲 Fun fact: I love listening to music when I'm at work and when I'm stressed 😅
 - 💡 Always exploring new tech
-- 🧩 Fullstack/Web3 dev who enjoys building weird, fun, and useful things
+- 🧩 Engineer/Web2/Web3 dev who enjoys building weird, fun, and useful things
 - 🎯 Coding philosophy: "Works on my machine" is a feature, not a bug.
+- 🌌 Motto: Code, sleep, debug, repeat.
+- 🛠 Favorite stack: React + TypeScript + Vibes + ...

 ---